-After a stint with Matt Moskal as a weekly host, eventually the foursome of Matt Moskal, Paul Little, Nelson Cordiero, and Ronel Amata were asked by Ali to become regular rotating hosts.
+After a stint with Matt Moskal as a weekly host, eventually the foursome of Matt, Paul Little, Nelson Cordiero, and Ronel Amata were asked by Ali to become regular rotating hosts.
 After a time, Matt Moskal passed his spot over to Matty Rygiel.

 In 2013, CaRaVaN moved from the A Gallery at FRAME into the Purple Room, taking advantage of all the amenities that came with CaRaVaN operating for the first time out of a full-time performance venue, but still remaining open and welcoming to all.
 Many memories were made and friendships formed in that space, not just at the open mic itself, but through CaRaVaN members regularly performing at shows in the space and becoming volunteers in the venue.

 The tragic passing of our family member “Matty Rage” (Rygiel) during our time in the Purple Room hit the CaRaVaN community hard, and his hosting position was kept without a regular host for over 2 years, with guest hosts rotating in that spot instead.
-Guest hosts during that time included Tannis Kelm, Mason Kanne, Cathi-Anne Cook, Adam Orbanski, Marci Janss, Russell Abramson, Dave Sweatman, and Jolene Kaminski, amongst many others.
+Regular guest hosts included Tannis Kelm, Mason Kanne, Cathi-Anne Cook, Adam Orbanski, Russell Abramson, Dave Sweatman, and Jolene Kaminski, among many others.

 In the fall of 2015, with the Purple Room and FRAME closing their doors, CaRaVaN moved its main hub once again, this time joining the Dragon Arts Collective as a member, and setting up shop in the Rocker for 2 years.
-We welcomed in returning guest hosts, as well as bringing in new ones such as Jon Hoff and Pete of the Winnipeg Frets.
-During this time on the 3rd floor of the A-Zone building on Albert St., CaRaVaN also began our outdoor summer series a half a block away, setting up shop at the Cube stage at Old Market Square — for 10 Mondays that first summer, and 16 in the summers since (from May to September).
+We welcomed in returning guest hosts, as well as bringing in new ones such as Jon Hoff and Pete of the Winnipeg Frets, and solidified our updated group of co-organizers and co-hosts: Paul, Tannis, Mason, and Ronel.
+During this time on the 3rd floor of the A-Zone building on Albert St., CaRaVaN also began our outdoor summer series a half a block away, setting up shop at the Cube stage at Old Market Square — for 10 Mondays that first summer, and 16+ in the summers since (from May to September).

 In the fall of 2017, CaRaVaN moved its main indoor location for another cold-weather season, this time rotating between Wee Johnny’s Irish Pub most Mondays and next door on McDermot Ave. at Forth Café once a month for a more relaxed, coffee house edition.
-During this season at Wee Johnny’s and Forth, CaRaVaN welcomed the largest influx of new regulars since the Purple Room days 3 or 4 years earlier, and began to have consistent performer numbers every week (which still remain).
-It was probably the cheap and tasty chicken fingers. 😉
+During this season at Wee Johnny’s and Forth, CaRaVaN welcomed the largest influx of new regulars since the Purple Room days 3 or 4 years earlier, and began to have consistent full performer lists every week (which still remain).
+It was probably just the cheap and tasty chicken fingers!

-After an even more successful run at the Cube stage during the summer of 2018 (with no rain-outs!), CaRaVaN continued to live up to the nomadic nature of its name, making X-Cues Café & Lounge a regular Monday location, alongside an increase in events at Forth.
+After an even more successful run at the Cube stage during the summer of 2018 (with no rain-outs!), CaRaVaN continued to live up to the nomadic nature of its name, making X-Cues Café & Lounge on Sargent Ave. a new regular Monday location, alongside an increase in events at Forth.

-Over the years, various incarnations of our open mic have also popped up at other spots around the city and beyond, including a string of monthly events at The Knndy, 2 years in the Winnipeg Folk Festival campground, at the Athlete’s Village at the Canada Summer Games, by the water in Stephen Juba Park, and part of the 2018 Vote Open campaign at Portage & Main.
+Over the years, various incarnations of our CaRaVaN have also popped up at other spots around the city and beyond, including a string of monthly events at The Knndy, 2 years in the Winnipeg Folk Festival campground, at the Athlete’s Village at the Canada Summer Games, by the water in Stephen Juba Park, and as part of the 2018 Vote Open campaign at Portage & Main.

-Funds to pay the many ongoing and one-off costs associated with running this event regularly (sound and lighting replacements and upgrades, advertising, printing, and rental fees) are collected via weekly donations at events, sponsorship of our summer series at the Cube (in conjunction with Purple Room events) from local businesses, and occasional venue payments for running the event.
+Funds to pay the many ongoing and one-off costs associated with running this event regularly (sound and lighting replacements and upgrades, advertising, printing, and rental fees) are collected via weekly donations at events and sponsorship of our summer series at the Cube from supportive local businesses.

 (If you’d like to donate to or sponsor CaRaVaN, please contact the Purple Room!)